Skip to content

 The AVP Era and Professionalization (1960s–1980s)

-Beach volleyball began its transformation from casual recreation to professional sport in the 1960s and 1970s, driven by a growing competitive scene in Southern California.
+Beach volleyball began its transformation from casual recreation to a paid top-flight sport in the 1960s and 1970s, driven by a growing competitive scene in Southern California.
 The first significant prize money tournament was held in 1976 at State Beach, California, offering $5,000 in total purse.
-The Association of Volleyball Professionals (AVP) was founded in 1983, creating the first organized professional beach volleyball tour in the world.
+The Association of Volleyball Professionals (AVP) was founded in 1983, creating the first organized paid beach volleyball tour in the world.

-Legendary players like Sinjin Smith, Randy Stoklos, and Karch Kiraly, who had already won two Olympic gold medals in indoor volleyball, became the sport's first stars, attracting sponsors and media coverage.
-The AVP tour grew rapidly through the 1980s, bringing beach volleyball to mainstream audiences and establishing it as a legitimate professional sport with structured seasons, ranking systems, and increasing prize money.
+Legendary players like Sinjin Smith, Randy Stoklos, and Karch Kiraly (who had already won two Olympic gold medals in indoor volleyball) became the sport's first stars, attracting sponsors and media coverage.
+The AVP tour grew rapidly through the 1980s, bringing beach volleyball to mainstream audiences and establishing it as a paid top-flight sport with structured seasons, ranking systems, and increasing prize money.

 Olympic Debut in Atlanta (1996)